-Deep learning (Preview)
+Deep learning (deprecated)

 Apache Spark in Azure Synapse Analytics enables machine learning with big data, providing the ability to obtain valuable insight from large amounts of structured, unstructured, and fast-moving data.
 There are several options when training machine learning models using Azure Spark in Azure Synapse Analytics: Apache Spark MLlib, Azure Machine Learning, and various other open-source libraries.

-• Azure Synapse Runtime for Apache Spark 3.1 has reached its end of support as of January 26, 2023, with official support discontinued effective January 26, 2024, and no further addressing of support tickets, bug fixes, or security updates beyond this date.
+- The GPU accelerated preview is now deprecated on the Azure Synapse 3.1 (deprecated) runtime.
+Azure Synapse Runtime for Apache Spark 3.1 has reached its end of support as of January 26, 2023, with official support discontinued effective January 26, 2024, and no further addressing of support tickets, bug fixes, or security updates beyond this date.

 GPU-enabled Apache Spark pools

 To simplify the process for creating and managing pools, Azure Synapse takes care of pre-installing low-level libraries and setting up all the complex networking requirements between compute nodes.
 This integration allows users to get started with GPU- accelerated pools within just a few minutes.
-To learn more about how to create a GPU-accelerated pool, you can visit the quickstart on how to create a GPU-accelerated pool.

 Note

-• GPU-accelerated pools can be created in workspaces located in East US, Australia East, and North Europe.
+- GPU-accelerated pools can be created in workspaces located in East US, Australia East, and North Europe.

-• You might need to request a limit increase in order to create GPU-enabled clusters.
+- You might need to request a limit increase in order to create GPU-enabled clusters.

 GPU ML Environment